- The Concept

 The Centre has been active from its early days in promoting interest in global citizenship among NZ students at both secondary and tertiary levels.

-GCED supports the aspirations of the New Zealand Curriculum (NZC) as well as international obligations and trends, in particular, the Sustainable Development Goals (4.7) GCED makes connections between the concept of global citizenship and the bicultural foundation of New Zealand’s society by partnership sharing the guardianship of the earth.
+GCED supports the aspirations of the New Zealand Curriculum (NZC) as well as international obligations and trends, in particular, the Sustainable Development Goals (4.7).
+GCED makes connections between the concept of global citizenship and the bicultural foundation of New Zealand’s society by partnership sharing the guardianship of the earth.
 The Centre promotes GCED through its own global citizenship programme and in collaboration with universities and secondary schools.

-In 2013 the Centre hosted its first Global Citizenship conference for students, at Auckland Girls’ Grammar school.
-Around 30 senior secondary students from around New Zealand met to explore difficult questions and concepts around sovereignty and governance of global commons and goods.
+In August 2013, the Centre hosted its first Global Citizenship conference for students, at Auckland Girls’ Grammar school.
+Around 30 senior secondary students from around New Zealand met to explore questions and concepts around sovereignty and governance, the global commons, and global public goods.
 Eight students were selected to attend a weekend retreat at the Centre’s base on Waiheke Island to further develop their ideas and a draft a report on what it means for a young person to be a global citizen in the 21st century.

-The funding allows for two conferences in 2016, on 13 May the second student conference on global citizenship will be held in Wellington, co hosted by the NZCGS and the NZ National Commission for UNESCO and will be attended by up to 100 students from around New Zealand.
+In May 2016, a second student conference on global citizenship was held in Wellington, co-hosted by the NZCGS and the NZ National Commission for UNESCO.
+It was attended by 100 students from around New Zealand.

-A second conference on 1 July has a creative arts focus, entitled Creative Activism and Global Citizenship Conference.
-Students link up to a showcase of artists around the world and create their own work in the areas of media studies, music, creative writing and drama.
-Conference details are listed below.
+In July ’16, a third event was held, entitled Creative Activism and Global Citizenship Conference.
+Students linked up to a showcase of artists around the world, and created their own work in the areas of media studies, music, creative writing and drama.

 Education Gazette Article: An interdependent whole